How serious are you about employee retention? What are you doing to ensure your best talent does not leave for greener pastures?

 All problems start at the head...

-In a past article, we highlighted a study conducted by Florida State University that suggested employees leave bosses not jobs.
+A study conducted by Florida State University suggests that employees leave bosses not jobs.
 Often times, managers pool all the information possible about employee retention without taking time to say, "What can I do differently to help retain employees?"
 I find that management has a hard time accepting some of their management faults because it may make them look weak or they may be completely ambivilent to the way they are contributing to low retention rates.

 The best way to find out how you can improve your management style is to ask current team members.
 Obviously, very few team members will truly tell you what they think, so this needs to be done in an anonymous way.
 One way to collect employee feedback anonymously is to hire a third party like the Rainmaker Group.